eiahb3838ya/PHBS_ML_for_quant_project/README.md

 #### 2.3 Tackle with NaN

 Then we compute the number of NaN in each factor, as shown in Figure 4.
-After we [drop NaN](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/blob/master/02%20data%20process/tackleWithNaN%26Extreme.ipynb) including non-trading day data and other missing data, we get a dataframe including 2,903 observations.
+After we [drop NaN](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/blob/master/02%20data%20process/tackleWithNaN%26Extreme.ipynb) including non-trading day data and other missing data, we get a DataFrame including 2,903 observations.
 Cleaned factors are in the [cleanedFactor](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/blob/master/02%20data%20process/cleanedFactor.csv).
 All data are [concated](https://github.com/eiahb3838ya/PHBS_ML_for_quant_project/blob/master/02%20data%20process/concatAllDf.ipynb).

 ![images](10%20readmeMaterial/NaN.png)